 Ana María is a Development Economist with a Master’s in International Economics from the Universidad Nacional de Colombia.
 She is GRI-4 training certified.
 She has 11 years of experience in the energy sector, focused on the themes of corporate strategy, business ethics, sustainability and CSR.
 As part of this experience, she led various processes with teams from five Grupo ISA countries for the renovation of corporate policies, the construction of ethical management systems, and strategic business initiatives.
 She co-headed the creation of the CSR committee and its operational scheme, experiencing its transformations.
 She is co-founder of UARA, a non-profit organization that works to improve the quality of education and the living conditions for rural children from the Cañas Gordas municipality of Antioquia; she has also worked as a volunteer for the Kairos Foundation, in the role of project advisor.

 She has been a lead consultant on CSR and business models, and has taught at the undergraduate and graduate levels at the Universidad Pontificia Bolivariana, ITM and the Universidad de Antioquia, focusing on subjects she is passionate about, such as applied strategy.
 She has training as a facilitator of the “Art of Hosting” social technology, has completed courses in Theory U, and is currently being trained in the Waldorf pedagogy.
 She is convinced of the usefulness of art and dialogue as tools for generating social and public value.
-What she most likes is reading, travelling to the countryside, and spending time with her husband and her daughter.
+What she most likes is reading, traveling to the countryside, and spending time with her husband and her daughter.

-Nataly Hernández (Medellín)
+Nataly Hernández (Sustainability Analyst)

 Nataly studied Political Science and is currently finishing her specialization in Corporate Social Responsibility.
-Her work experience has been focused in the private sector.
+Her work experience has been focused on the private sector.
 For the Pacific Power Company S.A., Nataly led the content management for a project in the indigenous reservations of Honduras and Cerro Tijeras in Cauca.
 She has also had experience in the financial sector, promoting ethical banking: the culture of savings and responsible investments.